 - Identify design criteria required for universally-designed residential interiors.

-- Consult with other designers, builders and architects on design requirements for interiors that do not discriminate based on ability of clients
+- Consult with other designers, builders and architects on design requirements for interiors that do not discriminate based on ability of clients and users.
+2.2011

 Less than One-Year Certificate: Interior Furnishings